 A third party is someone who agrees to pay a top-up to enable a relative or friend to go into a home that charges more for care than social services can support.
 The top-up is in addition to the amount that you are asked to pay from your own income and savings.

 The amount of the top-up is agreed at the time you go into the home, but can be reviewed by the home as long as they give notice.
+If you have a deferred payment agreement and the home you have chosen charges a top-up, you may be able to defer payment of the top-up as part of your secured loan providing there is sufficient equity in your property.

-Paying for short-term care services
+Paying for respite care

 There are charges for short-term care services and how much you pay will be subject to a financial assessment.